Martchus/syncthingtray/README.md

 Issues can be created on GitHub but please read the "Known bugs" and "Planned features" sections in this document before.

+I provide binaries/repositories for some platforms.
+There are also binaries/repositories provided by other distributors.
+For a list with links, checkout the *Download* section of this document.
+The release section on GitHub only contains a fraction of the available options.

 ## Supported platforms
 * Designed to work under any desktop environment supported by Qt 5 with tray icon support
-* No desktop environment specific libraries required (only for optional features)
+* No desktop environment specific libraries required (only for optional features/integrations)
 * Tested under
     * X Window System
         * Plasma 5 (beside Qt Widgets based version there is a native "Plasmoid")